- やさしい日本語

 - Enabling foreigners to advance their careers

-Formwork construction at the site
+Framing construction work at the scene

 Why did you decide to accept?